weiliangliu0/weiliangliu0.github.io/_pages/about.md

 <p>
 Previously, I was a Postdoctoral Principal Researcher at the University of Chicago Booth School of Business, working with Professor <a href="https://www.chicagobooth.edu/faculty/directory/w/amy-ward" target="_blank" > Amy  Ward</a>.
-I was a member of the Applied Optimization Lab led by Professor <a href="https://chan.mie.utoronto.ca/" target="_blank">Timothy Chan</a> at the University of Toronto.
-I received my Ph.D. from the National University of Singapore (NUS) in 2025, and my B.E. in 2020 from the Shanghai Jiao Tong University.
+I received my Ph.D. from the National University of Singapore (NUS) in 2025, and B.E. in 2020 from the Shanghai Jiao Tong University.
-During my undergrad, I worked with Professor <a href="https://sites.google.com/view/xusunshomepage/home" target="_blank">Xu Sun</a> from the Miami Herbert Business School.
+I also worked with Professor <a href="https://chan.mie.utoronto.ca/" target="_blank">Timothy Chan</a> from the University of Toronto, and Professor <a href="https://sites.google.com/view/xusunshomepage/home" target="_blank">Xu Sun</a> from the Miami Herbert Business School during my research training.
 </p>
 <!--
 , working with Professors <a href="https://cde.nus.edu.sg/isem/staff/tang-loon-ching/" target="_blank">Loon Ching Tang</a> and <a href="https://cde.nus.edu.sg/isem/staff/ye-zhisheng/" target="_blank">Zhisheng Ye</a>.